Size and depth of monotone neural networks: interpolation and approximation

 If, for some $i, i'\in [n]$ with $i \neq i'$ we have $y_i = y_{i'}$, and $x_i\leq x_{i'}$, we will assume $i < i'$.
 Other ties are resolved arbitrarily.
-Note that the assumption that the $y_i$'s are positive is indeed without loss of generality, as one can always add a constant to the output of the network to handle negative labels.
+Note that the assumption that the $y_i$'s are positive holds without loss of generality, as one can always add a constant to the output of the network to handle negative labels.

 This section is dedicated to the proof of Theorem \ref{thm:construction}, and we will show that one can interpolate the above set using a monotone network with $3$ hidden layers.
 The first hidden layer is of width $dn$ and the second and third of width $n$.